City guide • Geneva

 Set up banking and insurance quickly

-Once work and daily life begin, you want your banking and insurance basics in place.
+Once work and daily life begin, you want the practical basics in place.
 Delays here can affect salary payments, bills, and your understanding of what life in Geneva will really cost.

 Why it matters

 These are not side tasks.
-They are part of becoming fully operational in Switzerland.
+They are core parts of becoming fully operational in Switzerland.

 What people often get wrong

-They treat these as admin details instead of core parts of the move.
+They treat these as admin details instead of essential setup tasks.

 Read the banking guide

-Geneva is expensive.
-Rent, transport, eating out, and daily costs can add up very fast.
-A move to Geneva works better when you think beyond the relocation itself and plan how daily life will function.
+Geneva is compact, international, and expensive.
+Rent, transport, eating out, and day to day costs can add up very fast.
+A move to Geneva works better when you think beyond the relocation itself and plan how life will function in practice.

 What to think about

-Commute time, neighbourhood choice, local costs, and whether your setup is realistic long term.
+Neighbourhood choice, commute, local costs, and whether your setup is realistic long term.

 What people often get wrong

-They focus only on getting in and do not think enough about how they will actually live day to day.
+They focus only on arriving and do not think enough about how they will actually live day to day.

 Need help understanding where to begin in Geneva?